gatsbyjs/gatsby/docs/docs/adding-tags-and-categories-to-blog-posts.md

     }
   });

-  // for each of the tags in the post object, create a tag page
+  // For each of the tags in the post object, create a tag page.

   Object.keys(posts)
     .forEach(tagName => {